 “Becoming Whole Again,” Ensign, January 1997

-“Church Updates Official ‘Mormon and Gay’ Website,” LDS Newsroom
+“Church Updates Official ‘Mormon and Gay’ Website,” Newsroom